saco1621/Conerlious_DataScience_portfolio/README.md

-# Ken_Portfolio
+# Conerlious_Portfolio
-A data science portfolio of Ken Jee.
+A data science portfolio for Conerlious Sagandira.